Savannakhet province: Geography

 The Second Thai–Lao Friendship Bridge over the Mekong connects Mukdahan province in Thailand with Savannakhet in Laos.
-The bridge is 1600 m long and 12 m wide, with two traffic lanes.
+The bridge is 1600 m long and 12 m wide, with 2 traffic lanes.

 Protected areas

 Areas under protection in the province include Xe Bang Nouan National Biodiversity Conservation Area to the south, Dong Phou Vieng National Protected Area to the southeast, and Phou Xang He National Protected Area to the north.
 Phou Xang He has rocky mountain ranges, and is known for local Puthai culture.
-The Dong Phou Vieng is known for its ancient forest with tall vegetation, a sacred lake and That Ing Hang Stupa; there are endangered Eld's deer, silver langurs and hornbills which are rarely found in other reserves.
+The Dong Phou Vieng is known for its forest with vegetation, a sacred lake and That Ing Hang Stupa; there are Eld's deer, silver langurs and hornbills.

 Administrative divisions

-The largest province in Laos is made up of the following 15 districts:
+The province is made up of the following 15 districts: